-Edinburgh Sculpture Workshop – Temporary Closure
+Edinburgh Sculpture Workshop – Accessing our Facilities

 If you need to speak to us please email or leave an answerphone message.

 You can learn about becoming a Member here.
 Members have access to our monthly Members Opportunities Newsletter, Members Opportunities which we launch as open calls and Member organised events like Open Forum rapid fire talks which happen online.